The winners of the Comedy Wildlife Photography Awards will brighten your day

 "The Comedy Wildlife Photography Awards was born from the need for a wildlife photography competition that was light-hearted, unpretentious and importantly, could make a difference to animals and our natural world," reads its website.
 "Its founders realised that laughter was a uniquely effective tool to engage audiences of all ages and cultures with images of creatures they may never be able to see for themselves – and that the world could lose forever."

-Organizers Paul Joynson-Hicks MBE, Tom Sullam and Michelle Wood say they also donate 10% of their total net revenue to conservation organizations that protect endangered wildlife.
+Organizers Paul Joynson-Hicks, Tom Sullam and Michelle Wood say they also donate 10% of their total net revenue to conservation organizations that protect endangered wildlife.
 This year, proceeds are going to the Gunung Palung Orangutan Conservation Program in Borneo.

 Nature is healing, as they say.
 But it still has a long way to go.